oneapi-src/level-zero-spec/scripts/core/PROG.rst

 ${X}_FLAT_DEVICE_HIERARCHY allows users to select the device hierarchy model with which the underlying hardware is exposed and the types of devices returned with ${x}DeviceGet.

-With a value of `0`, ${x}DeviceGet returns all the devices that do not have a root-device.
+When setting to `COMPOSITE`, ${x}DeviceGet returns all the devices that do not have a root-device.
 Traversing the device hierarchy is possible by querying sub-devices with ${x}DeviceGetSubDevices and root-devices with ${x}DeviceGetRootDevice.
 Driver implementation may perform implicit optimizations to submissions and allocations done in the root-devices.

-With a value of `1`, ${x}DeviceGet returns all the devices that do not have sub-devices.
+When setting to `FLAT`, ${x}DeviceGet returns all the devices that do not have sub-devices.
 Traversing the device hierarchy is **not** possible, with ${x}DeviceGetSubDevices returning always a count of 0 device handles and ${x}DeviceGetRootDevice returning nullptr.
 This mode allows Level Zero driver implementations to optimize execution and memory allocations by removing any overhead required to account for simultaneous use of root-devices and sub-devices in the same application.

-With a value of `2`, ${x}DeviceGet returns all the devices that do not have sub-devices.
+When setting to `COMBINED`, ${x}DeviceGet returns all the devices that do not have sub-devices.
 Traversing the device hierarchy is possible by querying sub-devices with ${x}DeviceGetSubDevices and root-devices with ${x}DeviceGetRootDevice.
 Driver implementation may perform implicit optimizations to submissions and allocations done in the root-devices.

 Devices returned by SYSMAN APIs are not affected by ${X}_FLAT_DEVICE_HIERARCHY and always return the top-level device handles corresponding to the physical devices.